ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 the `im:` URI scheme (defined in [@!RFC3862]), but any instant messaging scheme could be used.

+## Message ID and Accepted Timestamp

+Every MIMI content message has a message ID which is calculated from the hash of the ciphertext of the message.
+When the content is end-to-encrypted with MLS for a specific MLS group, the cipher suite for the group specifies a hash algorithm.
+The message ID is the first 32 octets of the hash of the `MLSMessage` struct using that hash algorithm.

+As described in the the MIMI architecture {{?I-D.barnes-mimi-arch}}, one provider, called the hub, is responsible for ordering messages.
+The hub is also responsible for recording the time that any application message is accepted, and conveying it to any "follower" providers which receive messages from the group.
+It is represented as the whole number of milliseconds since the start of the UNIX epoch (01-Jan-1970 00:00:00 UTC).
+To the extent that the accepted timestamp is available to a MIMI client, the client can use it for fine grain sorting of messages into a consistent order.

 ## Message Container

 Most common instant messaging features are expressed as individual messages.